YashThakur2711/SUPERSTORE-SALES-ANALYSIS/README.md

 **Dataset Columns:**

-order_id: IDs of all orders
+- order_id: IDs of all orders

-order_date: Dates for all orders
+- order_date: Dates for all orders

-ship_date: Shipping date of all orders
+- ship_date: Shipping date of all orders

-ship_mode: Shipping mode of all orders
+- ship_mode: Shipping mode of all orders

-customer_id: customer ID all orders
+- customer_id: customer ID all orders

-customer_name: Customer names of all order ID
+- customer_name: Customer names of all order ID

-segment: Segment of all orders
+- segment: Segment of all orders

-state: State of the order ID
+- state: State of the order ID

-country: Country of the order ID
+- country: Country of the order ID

-city: city of the order ID
+- city: city of the order ID

-market: Market of the order ID
+- market: Market of the order ID

-region: Region of the order ID
+- region: Region of the order ID

-product_id: Product ID of all orders
+- product_id: Product ID of all orders

-category: Category of the orders
+- category: Category of the orders

-sub_category: Sub-category of the orders
+- sub_category: Sub-category of the orders

-product_name: Product name of the orders
+- product_name: Product name of the orders

-sales: Sales of the orders
+- sales: Sales of the orders

-quantity: Quantity of the orders
+- quantity: Quantity of the orders

-discount: Discount of the orders
+- discount: Discount of the orders

-profit: Profit of the orders
+- profit: Profit of the orders

-shipping_cost: Shipping cost of the orders
+- shipping_cost: Shipping cost of the orders

-order_priority: Order priority of the orders
+- order_priority: Order priority of the orders

-1.Overview of Superstore Sales Dataset:
+**1.Overview of Superstore Sales Dataset:**

  Total number uf customers

 Total number of orders

+Total Sub_category

+Total Product

 Total sales